JohanDegraeve/iosxdripreader/README.md

 xdrip/xbridge reader for iOS devices

+* Initial and subsequent Calibration
+* Additional calibration request alerts but not the 12-hour calibration request alert
+* Synchronisation to Nightscout
+ * When the app is in the foreground, upload will always happen immediately after receiving a new value, also at app start,
+ * When the app is in the background, then it is iOS that decides when the app is allowed to do an upload.
+My initial tests have shown upload very 10 to 20 minutes.
+In case you want to have the upload immediately, just keep the app in the foreground - the device will actually stay on when the app is in the foreground.

 To compile :
 - install Flash Builder 4.7 with FLex SDK 4.15.0, AIR 22.0 beta en_US